What a journey each and every one of you have had! I hope you and your families are all well, safe and happy!

 On the 24th February at 1.22pm we had our Flo.

-If you’d told me while I sat swollen and sleep deprived desperately awaiting her arrival that two of the things I was most afraid of happening during my second birth were definitely going to happen …. following that I would spend three nights alone with Flo in NICU counting her breaths.
+If you’d told me while I sat swollen and sleep deprived desperately awaiting her arrival that two of the things I was most afraid of happening during my second birth were definitely going to happen …. and following that I would spend three nights alone with Flo in NICU counting her breaths.
 That her brother was going to have the most difficult adjustment to her arrival I ever imagined.
 And shortly after arriving home we would go into isolation and lose all daycare and kindergarten escapes.
 Along with all house visits, support and cuddles from my people.
 If you’d told me I was going to have breast feeding issues so painful I couldn’t feed Flo for two weeks.
 That I would need to pump every two hours, while managing a newborn and her raging brother.
 And that the entire restaurant industry would close and my husband would be stood down from his job …

 I would have laughed … then cried … then run away … far, far away.
 Further than Forrest Gump ever ran.

 But we survived.
 And we are stronger for it.

 My second labour was not all I dreamed it to be, but I did it!
 VBAC success story right here.
 I got to reach down and pull my baby out and for a few moments hold her on my chest.
 No cold theater for me this time, no strange conversations behind covered mouths chatting about their daily events, or loooooooong waits to hold her.
 That was the ultimate goal and we did it!